-[] Yes [\/] No

-C.1.16 Specify the procedures for selection, appointment, re-election and removal of directors.
+- C.1.15 Indicate whether the Board regulations were amended during the year: - [ ] Yes - [ V ] No - C.1.16 Specify the procedures for selection, appointment, re-election and removal of directors.
 List the competent bodies, steps to follow and criteria applied in each procedure.

 The Board of Directors shall be composed of no less than seven and no more than fifteen members freely appointed by the General Shareholders' Meeting or, in the case of early vacancy, by the same Board through co-option.
 The director does not need to be a shareholder.
 The prohibitions and incompatibilities established by law will apply (Article 29 of the Company's Bylaws).
 Should a vacancy occur during the period the Directors were appointed, the Board of Directors may cover them until the first General Meeting is held.
 Should the vacancy take place once the General Meeting has been called but before it is held, the Board of Directors may appoint a director until the following General Meeting is held.
 Should the vacancy be for the position of Chairman or Chief Executive Officer, the Board of Directors may cover the vacancies and temporarily appoint a Chairman.
 The Board may also appoint a Chief Executive Officer with the favourable vote of two thirds of its members.
-These nominations shall be fully effective until the first General Shareholders' Meeting (Article 33 of the Company's Bylaws).
-Additionally, in exercising its powers to lay proposals before the General Meeting and of co-option in the case of vacancies, the Board shall ensure the balance of Board membership, with a broad majority of non-executive directors and an adequate proportion between proprietary and independent directors; the latter to represent at least one third of total Board membership (Article 7 of the Regulations of the Board of Directors).

-Any appointment or re-election proposal submitted by the Board of Directors to the General Meeting for approval and any nominations made by the Board by virtue of its powers of co-option must be preceded by the corresponding proposal from the Nomination and Remuneration Committee in the case of independent directors, and from the Board for all other director categories.
+These appointments shall be fully effective until the first General Shareholders' Meeting (Article 33 of the Company's Bylaws).
+Furthermore, in the exercise of its powers to lay proposals before the General Meeting and of co-option in the case of vacancies, the Board shall ensure the balance of Board membership, with a broad majority of non-executive directors and an adequate proportion between proprietary and independent directors, with the latter representing at least one third of total Board membership (Article 7 of the Regulations of the Board of Directors).
+Any appointment or re-election proposal submitted by the Board of Directors to the General Meeting for approval and any nomination made by the Board by virtue of its powers of co-option must be preceded by the corresponding proposal from the Nomination and Remuneration Committee in the case of independent directors, and from the Board for all other director categories.
 The proposal shall be accompanied with an explanatory report issued by the Board of Directors, assessing the competence, experience and merits of the proposed candidate, to be attached to the General Meeting or Board of Directors' Meeting minutes.
-Proposals for the appointment or re-election of any non-independent director shall also be preceded by a report from Nomination and Remunerations Committee.
-When the Board decides not to follow any of the proposals submitted by the Nomination and Remuneration Committee, it must submit and minute its reasons for such decision.
+The proposal for the appointment or re-election of any non-independent director shall also be preceded by a report from Nomination and Remunerations Committee.
+When the Board departs from the proposals of the Nomination and Remuneration Committee, it must give reasons for its action and record these reasons in the minutes.
 (Article 15 of the Regulations of the Board of Directors).

 With respect to the appointment of non-executive directors, the Board shall endeavour to ensure that candidates shall be selected from among persons recognised for their solvency, competence and experience, and extreme care shall be taken in respect of calls to fill independent director positions.
-Independent directors shall be directors appointed due to their personal and professional qualities who can discharge their functions without being influenced by relationships with the Company or its group, their significant shareholders or senior executives.
+Independent Directors will be considered those who, appointed based on their personal conditions and professional qualities, can discharge their functions without being influenced by relationships with the company or its group, significant shareholders or senior executives.
 No directors meeting the conditions provided for in Article 16.3 of the Regulations of the Board of Directors shall be considered independent directors.